PROCESS SUPPORT SERVICES

 A Process Support Person does not provide legal counsel or advice.

 *While a Process Support Person is a confidential resource, the PSP is not a resource to discuss case details.
-Confidentiality is meant to provide a safe space in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
+Confidentiality is meant to provide a in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
 If students wish to discuss their case in a therapeutic setting, counseling services are available through the Health Promotion Department.

 - Be free from retaliation